neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/0-getting-started.md

 Prefer JavaScript or don't want to use TypeScript?
 No problem!
 NEO•ONE smart contracts are the only part of the framework that requires coding in TypeScript - otherwise you're free to use either JavaScript or TypeScript.

+### Blockchain Resources

+The majority of the documentation assumes general familiarity with blockchain and the NEO blockchain in particular.
+Check out the [Blockchain Basics](/docs/blockchain-basics) chapter of the main guide if you are unfamiliar with the general concepts blockchain or need a refresher.

 ### Step-by-Step Guide

 If you'd prefer to just get an overview of NEO•ONE and learn about the core concepts, check out the [guide to main concepts](/docs/hello-world).
 Every chapter builds on the knowledge introduced in previous chapters so you won't miss a thing as you go along.